apoorvamanchala/Starbuy/README.md

-# Starbuy
+# Ecommerce site
 E-commerce Site with php, js, jquery, html and css with mysql(phpmyadmin) on xampp(localhost)

 Purpose:
-StarBuy is an online store that offers clothing, cosmetics, and perhaps even toys.
+Our site is an online store that offers clothing, cosmetics, and perhaps even toys.
 It is geared toward women, men, and even kids, .
 An individual can create an account, submit all their personal data, and log in and out as necessary.
 In addition, administrators have access to a page where they can list products along with their name, description, price, discounted pricing, etc.
-If there are any concerns, there is a contact page where an email will be sent to both the user and StarBuy account.
+If there are any concerns, there is a contact page where an email will be sent to both the user and Our site account.
 As well as a coupon code, many product categories offer a wide selection of goods and savings.
 The consumer can add more items to the cart and continue to the payment page to purchase the merchandise.

 Login:
-StarBuy is an online store that offers clothing, cosmetics, and perhaps even toys.
+Our site is an online store that offers clothing, cosmetics, and perhaps even toys.
 It is geared toward women, men, and even kids, .
 An individual can create an account, submit all their personal data, and log in and out as necessary.
 In addition, administrators have access to a page where they can list products along with their name, description, price, discounted pricing, etc.
-If there are any concerns, there is a contact page where an email will be sent to both the user and StarBuy account.
+If there are any concerns, there is a contact page where an email will be sent to both the user and Our site account.
 As well as a coupon code, many product categories offer a wide selection of goods and savings.
 The consumer can add more items to the cart and continue to the payment page to purchase the merchandise.

 Admin: